Khwaja Habib Ali Shah: Silsila Habibia across the globe worldwide

-Sajjada Nasheen Moulana Pir Khaja Habib Ali Shah Salis (Jawad Pasha) perform all the activities and monitor the Dargah Shareef and Masjid-e-Habibia functionality.
+Sajjada Nasheen Moulana Pir Khaja Habib Ali Shah Salis (Jawad Pasha Habibi) perform all the activities and monitor the Dargah Shareef and Masjid-e-Habibia functionality.

-Hazrat Pir Ahsan Pasha Habibi{calipha of Hazrat Pir Khawaja Habib Ali Shah Thani ra} is actively involved in spreading the teachings of Islam and principles of Silsila Habibia Nizamia.
+Hazrat Pir Ahsan Pasha Habibi {calipha of Hazrat Pir Khawaja Habib Ali Shah Thani ra} is actively involved in spreading the teachings of Islam and principles of Silsila Habibia Nizamia.
 He performs all the rituals of Dargah Shareef in the absence of the present Sajjadah Nasheen.
 Hundreds of devotees and disciples visit the shrine each day and need to be catered to with proper guidance.
 Madrasa - Habibia is run by Habibi Education Society in the dargah premises.
 Chatti (6) shareef, Unnis (19) of every hegira calendar month from Asr to Maghrib Zikr and Sama conducted open to all.
 Masjid Habib Ali Shah ra has 5 times prayers, juma, iddain and open 24/7/365 for the public.
 On auspicious days/nights special programs are conducted viz.
-Shab Miraj, Shab Baraat, Milad Shareef, Gyarweeh Shareef etc.
+Shab Miraj, Shab Baraat, Milad Shareef, Gyarweeh Shareef etc. Throughout Ramadan Tarweeh, free Iftaar & dinner at the Masjid and Dargah Shareef for general public, irrespective of religion, caste or creed (open to all).